 Code of Compliance

 Code compliance is generally required to insure a house.
-But don’t worry, there are situations where we will cover your house without full code compliance.
+But don’t worry, there are situations where we can potentially provide cover.

 Most Common Reasons for Non-compliance

-House or addition was built before code compliance requirements
+House or addition built before code compliance requirements

-Current building code compliance requirements came into force in 1992.
-This means homes built before this will often not have code compliance, as it simply wasn’t needed.
+The current building code compliance requirements came into force in 1992.
+Homes built before this date often do not have code compliance, as it was not a requirement at the time.

 Records of building consent have been lost or are unknown

-It’s surprisingly common for houses to have no record of their code compliance sign-off.
-A number of councils around New Zealand lost their records in fires and floods before records were stored electronically.
+It is surprisingly common for houses to lack a record of their code compliance sign-off.
+Some councils in New Zealand lost their records in fires and floods before they began storing them electronically.

-Code compliance was not obtained on part of the home (e.g. extension)
+Code compliance was not obtained for part of the home (e.g., extension)

 What would we require to insure?